 Plus, the non-sporting person can even experience kneecap pain when descending or ascending stairs.

-The condition usually results from either acute injury to the patella joint surface or from chronic friction between the patella and the groove in the femur (thigh bone) through which it passes as the knee bends.
+The condition usually results from acute injury to the patella joint surface or chronic friction between the patella and the groove in the femur (thigh bone).
+It passes as the knee bends.

 Potential causes include tight lateral knee structures such as the ITB, weak medial quadriceps (vastus medialis oblique – VMO), overpronating feet and weak lateral hip rotator muscles.
 These muscle imbalances result in a rotational instability that causes the patella to be laterally aligned in the femoral groove, which causes pain for the malalignment.